ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 ## Double-spend protection {#double-spend}

-When applicable, all Origins SHOULD implement a robust storage-query mechanism for checking that tokens sent by clients have not been spent before.
+When applicable for non-interactive tokens, all Origins SHOULD implement a robust storage-query mechanism for checking that tokens sent by clients have not been spent before.
 Such tokens only need to be checked for each Origin individually.
 But all Origins must perform global double-spend checks to avoid clients from exploiting the possibility of spending tokens more than once against distributed token checking systems.
 For the same reason, the global data storage must have quick update times.
 While an update is occurring it may be possible for a malicious client to spend a token more than once.

 ## Token exhaustion